What is Leadership?

 Laissez Fair Style

-The French meaning of the word “Laissez Fair” is “allow to do”.
+The French meaning of the word “Laissez-faire” is “allow to do”.
 Under this style, a leader entrusts decision-making authority to subordinates.
 The leader delegates all authority to subordinates and subordinates take necessary decisions themselves.

 Leaders do not like to have a direct intervention with subordinates in decision-making.
-Here, in laissez fair, subordinates are self-directed, self-controlled, and self-motivated.
+Here, in laissez-faire, subordinates are self-directed, self-controlled, and self-motivated.

 Qualities of a Good Leader

 Being in a leader’s position and having a leader’s qualities are two totally different things.
 A leader must possess some leadership qualities to be a great leader.
 The following are some qualities a leader requires to have.